codeoutin/ntpt_docker_compose/README.md

 To stop the containers simply run the command `docker-compose stop`

-## Alternatives to GitLab
+### Alternatives to GitLab
-This Project is created as part of my Bachelor Thesis.
 Since GitLab needs a lot of memory and CPU power to run, you could also try out some Alternative Git Services (not tested):
 * [Gogs.io](https://gogs.io/)
 * [GitBucket](https://github.com/gitbucket/gitbucket)
 * [Gitolite](http://gitolite.com/gitolite/)